cirnosaiko/aurora/README.md

 To compile Aurora, you need the latest version of [Unity](http://unity3d.com/).
 Download this repository, load it into Unity, and build it.
 Done!

+By default, the client tries to connect to the login server at `127.0.0.1:11000`, if you want it to connect to somewhere else, use the `logip` and `logport` arguments, just like the official client.

 Contribution
 ------------------------------
 Feel free to submit pull requests if you'd like to help extending